Robin Umberg: Civilian career

 In her civilian capacity, Umberg has been a Medical-Legal Consultant and business owner.
 In November 2000, President Bill Clinton appointed her to serve on the Board of Visitors of the U.S. Military Academy at West Point.
 In May 2009, she served as a Regional Panelist for the President's Commission on White House Fellowships.
 In 2011, BG Umberg became a member of Mission Readiness—an organization of Admirals and Generals with a mission to improve childhood nutrition as a National Security issue.

 On May 20, 2011, California Governor Jerry Brown appointed Brigadier General Robin Umberg to oversee the Veterans Homes Division in the California Department of Veterans Affairs.
 Governor Brown elevated Brigadier General Robin Umberg to the level of Undersecretary California Department of Veterans Affairs in 2011.

 In 2012, she joined the board of the Public Private Partnership for Justice Reform in Afghanistan working in collaboration with the State Department to expand the Rule of Law in Afghanistan.
 She was a part of the delegation traveling to Kabul in 2012 and 2013.

-In Dec 2019, BG Umberg was appointed by Governor Brown and in 2022 reappointed by Governor Newsom to the California Veterans Board that serves to advocate for Veterans and decide Veteran appeals on decisions made by Calvet.
+In Dec 2019, BG Umberg was appointed by Governor Brown and in 2022 and 2026 reappointed by Governor Newsom to the California Veterans Board that serves to advocate for Veterans and decide Veteran appeals on decisions made by Calvet.
 She is a member of the American Legion, Reserve Officer Association, and the Military Officer Association of America.
+She received the Lifetime Achievement Award for service to Veterans.